MicrosoftDocs/well-architected/well-architected/how-to-use-documentation.md

 - **Operational excellence:** You want to ensure that your operations processes keep your system running in production.
 To achieve this, you might use [Azure Monitor](/azure/azure-monitor/) to monitor your application for performance issues and errors.
 - **Performance efficiency:** You want to ensure that your application can adapt to changes in load.
 To achieve this, you might use [Azure Autoscale](/azure/azure-monitor/autoscale/autoscale-overview) to automatically scale your application based on demand.

-### Best practices
+### Recommendations

-Here are some best practices when using the Well-Architected Framework:
+Here are some recommendations when using the Well-Architected Framework:

 - Understand the [five pillars of architectural excellence](pillars.md).
 The Well-Architected Framework consists of five pillars: reliability, security, cost optimization, operational excellence, and performance efficiency.
 It’s important to understand the pillars and how they relate to your workload.
 - Assess your workload.
 The [Assessment review tool](pillars.md#assessment-review-tool) is free and can help you assess your workload using the tenets found in the Well-Architected Framework.